MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/platform-specialization.md

 ![Beyond the cloud management baseline](../../_images/manage/beyond-the-baseline.png)

-- **Workload operations**: The largest per-workload operations investment and the highest degree of resiliency.
+- **Workload operations:** The largest per-workload operations investment and the highest degree of resiliency.
 We suggest workload operations for the approximately 20% of workloads that drive business value.
 This specialization is usually reserved for high criticality or mission critical workloads.
-- **Platform operations**: Operations investment is spread across many workloads.
+- **Platform operations:** Operations investment is spread across many workloads.
 Resiliency improvements affect all workloads that use the defined platform.
 We suggest platform operations for the approximately 20% of platforms that have the highest criticality.
 This specialization is usually reserved for medium to high criticality workloads.
-- **Enhanced management baseline**: The relatively lowest operations investment.
+- **Enhanced management baseline:** The relatively lowest operations investment.
 This specialization slightly improves business commitments by using additional cloud-native operations tools and processes.

 Both workload and platform operations require changes to design and architecture principles.
 Those changes can take time and might result in increased operating expenses.
 To reduce the number of workloads requiring such investments, an enhanced management baseline might provide enough of an improvement to the business commitment.